Netcracker/qubership-testing-platform-ram/README.md

 -DKEYCLOAK_ENABLED=true
 -DSPRING_PROFILES=default
 -Dspring.cloud.consul.config.enabled=false
 ```

-Use `atp1.integration.enable=false`, when need disable integration with ATP1 (optional)
+Use `atp1.integration.enable=false`, when need to disable integration with ATP1 (optional)

 ## Create mongo and gridfs users (optional step - when creation mongo and users is needed)
 1. Connect to mongo (Search knowledge base for: Short.
 Connect to Mongo cluster in Openshift from local environment)